darioschmid/DigisparkMorseKeyboard/README.md

 ##

 Now you can start morsing!
 If you are a beginner (like me), flick the speed switch to deactivate the automatic space insertion between words and morsing at a slower speed.
-That means you have the time to look up the Morse Codes for each letter one by one.
+That means you have time to look up the Morse Codes for each letter one by one.

 You can get a complete overview of all available Morse Codes at [./MorseCodes.txt](https://raw.githubusercontent.com/maludo99/DigisparkMorseKeyboard/master/MorseCodes.txt) or by opening a text editor and holding the Button for 4 seconds.